astral-sh/uv/docs/installation.md

 !!! tip

-    When the standalone installer is used, uv can perform self-updates:
+    When uv is installed via the standalone installer, self-updates are enabled:

     ```console
     $ uv self update